Protesters vow to continue B.C. fish farm protest amid court action

 Marine Harvest said in a statement that its current tenure licenses were granted in 2013 following five years of consultation with several First Nations with interests in the area.
 Those licenses are valid until June 2018.

-It's important to discuss with First Nations who has rights to that area, Robert said.
+It's important to discuss with First Nations about who has rights to that area, Robert said.

 "We think that's a very important conversation that has to happen because businesses in British Columbia need clarity on the process," he said.
 "We ask that the First Nations in this area be part of that process and voice their concerns around a table and not dangerously on our workspace."